oriolnunez/rubot_mecanum_ws/Documentation/5_rubot_projects.md

 - in model.sdf you can:
   - reduce the mass of the upper links for inertial stability.
   - change the defauld color (Gazebo/Grey)
+  - change the dimensions and pose of different links if necessary
 - open gazebo and add the generated model to verify the size and mecanical stability.

 This model will be used to create all the other traffic signs, for exemple the turn traffic sign: